Table Top, New South Wales

-The area used to be part of the Greater Hume Shire but was recently integrated into the City of Albury.
+The area used to be part of the Hume Shire until 2004 when, following council amalgamations, it was integrated into the City of Albury.

-Table Top is located in the flat area north of Albury, bounded by the Greater Hume Shire, including Jindera, to the north, and the suburbs of Hamilton Valley, Springdale Heights, Thurgoona and Wirlinga to the south.
+Table Top region is located in the flat area north of Albury, bounded by the Greater Hume Shire, Jindera, to the west, and the suburbs of Hamilton Valley, Springdale Heights, Thurgoona and Wirlinga to the south.

 History

 Yambla Post Office opened on 1 April 1886, was renamed Table Top in 1895 and closed in 1968.

 Today

-Table Top is a rural and agricultural area, with a large part of the population living in an area around the Norske Skog Paper Mill.
+Table Top is a rural and agricultural area, with a large part of the population living in an area around the former Norske Skog Paper Mill.

 Features of the area include the original Ettamogah Pub (based on a cartoon pub by Ken Maynard that was featured in the now defunct Australasian Post magazine), the Ettamogah Wildlife Sanctuary (later called Oze Wildlife; now closed), several wineries and Table Top Public School.